luismayta/emacs.d/README.md

 ## Installation

-In theory you can just download the .emacs file to your home directory and start Emacs, though if you want to get changes from GitHub, you'll need to do things a bit differently.
+In theory you can just download the .emacs.d directory to your home directory and start Emacs, though if you want to get changes from GitHub, you'll need to do things a bit differently.

     # hope you know what you're doing
     rm -rf ~/.emacs.d ~/.emacs

-    # clone and symlink the .emacs file
     git clone git://github.com/d11wtq/emacs.d.git ~/.emacs.d
-    ln -s ~/.emacs.d/.emacs ~/.emacs

 Provided you have Emacs 24 installed, when you run it the first time, it will connect with the ELPA package repositories and install the custom packages.